tmjeong1103/RL_with_RAY/README.md

 # RL_with_RAY

-> Implementation of reinforcement learning algorithms that is applied RAY
+> Implementation of reinforcement learning algorithms that is applied RAY in PyTorch.
 >
 > In this repo, we implemented this RL_with_RAY code only use RAY CORE from scratch, didn't use RLLib.
 >

 ## Dependencies
-1. Python 3.5
+1. Python 3.6.x
-2. Tensorflow 1.0.0
+2. PyTorch 1.8.1
-3. Keras
+3. Pybullet 3.1.7
-4. numpy
+4.
 5. pandas
 6. matplot
 7. pillow